venu6412/devops-url-shortener/README.md

-Got you bro — here is a **clean, perfect Markdown README** that will look professional when pasted into GitHub.
-Everything is formatted properly.
-Just **copy → paste → save** as `README.md`.

----

 # 🚀 URL Shortener API (Docker + AWS EC2)

 A simple **URL Shortener service** built using **Node.js + Express**, fully containerized with **Docker**, and deployed on **AWS EC2 (Ubuntu)**.